Michaux-Technology/Geco-Kanban/README.md

 ## ✅ Project status

-1. New features v 4.01 :
+1. New features v 4.02 :

   It is now possible to:
-- upload files for each project.
-So, for example, a project manager can insert plans, pictures, specifications...
-- generate a random password
+- If you don't have a user, the startup will not launch on the login page, but on the user creation page.

 2. Upcoming features :
 - Employee occupancy table by project task.